ibm-cloud-docs/vmwaresolutions/vmonic/faq_usage-meter.md

 {: #faq_usage-meter-backup}
 {: faq}

 No special backup is needed; continue to use your typical data protection and backup process.
-If you need a backup or disaster recovery solution, IBM provides options for data protection.
-For more information, contact your IBM Sales representative.
+If you need a backup or disaster recovery solution, {{site.data.keyword.IBM_notm}} provides options for data protection.
+For more information, contact your {{site.data.keyword.IBM_notm}} Sales representative.

 ## As an {{site.data.keyword.cloud_notm}} for VMware customer, am I required to do anything?
 {: #faq_usage-meter-existing-customer}